Curb Appeal Tips that will get Buyers in the Door

 Prune trees and shrubs

 The picture above is a perfect example of a buyer "drive by."
-Because you can't see the outside of the house, you can't determine if there's any damage to the exterior.
+Because you can't see the exterior, you can't determine if there's any damage.
 This is why curb appeal is so important!

-• Trees and shrubs should be neatly trimmed.
-Prune back any overgrown trees or shrubs that block the house from the street, hang heavily over the roof, or that block natural light from the home interior.
+- Prune back any overgrown trees or shrubs that block the house from the street, hang heavily over the roof, or that prevent natural light from entering the home interior.

-• Trees that are overly large or tall should be left to the experts.
-If you don't know what you're doing, you can potentially damage your house, your neighbor's house, power lines, or the car in your driveway.
+- Large or tall trees should be left to the experts.
+If you don't know what you're doing, you can potentially damage your house, your neighbor's house, power lines or the car in your driveway.

 For professional tree services, contact Evansville Tree Service, a nationwide provider at: https://www.thelocaltreeexperts.com/in/evansville/.
 This company performs a variety of services, such as tree removal, tree trimming, tree cutting, stump removal and arborist.